russellgordon/ics4u-s2-2024-25/content/source-ics4u/s2/All Classes/Thread 2, Day 4.md

 > [!NOTE]
 >
-> Next Monday, a mini-assessment (half-hour multiple-choice mini-test) will occur.
+> On Monday, an evaluation (half-hour multiple-choice mini-test) will occur.
 How to prepare?
 Complete Study tasks and self-check quizzes from classes in Thread 2.

 ## Things to do before our next class